 Defining Research Problem

-The research problem can be referred to as the problem of a gap in knowledge, difficulty, issue which you intend to identify by performing an investigation on a specific topic.
+The research problem can be referred to as the problem of a gap in knowledge, difficulty, or issue that you intend to identify by performing an investigation on a specific topic.
 You should identify practical issues that can bring change.
 Research can also be performed on theoretical issues, as it will help you in increasing knowledge.

-By conducting research on specific issues will help you in expanding your knowledge and would assist you in bringing change.
+Researching specific issues will help you in expanding your knowledge and would assist you in bringing change.
 You must make the selection of the problem on which investigation is to be performed based on the interest and type of investigation you intend to execute.

 The problem statement is a part of the research proposal.
 You can also define issues in the introduction section of the research paper.
 The research problem is an initial step that helps you in developing knowledge about what you need to do and the reason for the same.